-The believers who died literally in Allah’s good books will be provided with a spacious grave complete with curtains and a bed.
-An unbeliever, or a believer who died while in Allah’s bad books, will be confined to a cramped space with walls constantly closing in on them making every breath a laboured one.
+The believers who die in God’s good books will be provided with a spacious grave complete with curtains and a bed.
+An unbeliever, or a believer who dies while in Allah’s bad books, will be confined to a cramped space with walls constantly closing in on them, making every breath a laboured one.

-After the living dead have settled into their zombie-like existence, two black-skin, blue-eyed angels by the name of Munkar and Nakir will burst into their graves and start questioning the decaying remains as to their religious beliefs for forty days non-stop – to what end I do not know, since the Koran states that a believer enters Paradise based on their records of good and bad deeds or at God’s discretion.
+After the living dead have settled into their zombie-like existence, two black-skinned, blue-eyed angels by the name of Munkar and Nakir will burst into their graves and start questioning the decaying remains as to their religious beliefs for forty days non-stop; to what end I do not know, since the Koran states that a believer enters Paradise based on their records of good and bad deeds or at God’s discretion.
 One question asked by the angels will lead the corpse to incriminate itself, “bear witness against themselves” (Revelation 7:37).

 7:35 “O Children of Adam, when Messengers from you own people come to you reciting to you My Verses – then those who fear God and mend their ways have nothing to fear, and they will not grieve.”